oscarotero/folk/README.md

 ## Getting started

-Once your entities are created, let's make them running:
+Once your entities are created, let's make them to run:

 ```php
 use Folk\Admin;